basoko/hubot-memegen/README.md

 ## setup

 First create in your hubot location a directory to put there your meme template images and it's definition.
 You can also use the examples directory content included in this project as base.
+You'll need also installed imagemagick and ghostscript fonts in your system.

     $ mkdir memegen
     $ cp examples/* ./memegen